 Why Do Casino and Sports Bonuses Come With Wagering Requirements?

 If you’ve ever used a bonus at a gambling site, you’re probably somewhat familiar with wagering requirements.
-But do you know why casinos have them and do you know about the many different types of wagering requirements that exist that can be more or less advantageous for you?
-I will cover all of this and a couple of other things in the following guide.
+But do you know why casinos have them and do you know about the many different types of wagering requirements that exist that can be better or worse for you?
+I will cover all of this and more in the following guide.

 The short answer to why casino and sport bonuses come with wagering requirements is to keep you playing at the casino and to prevent the casino from losing too much money by offering the bonuses.

 A wagering requirement – also known as a turnover or playthrough requirement – is best described as a multiplier that represents how many times you have to stake a received bonus before cashing it out.
 Let’s illustrate this with three examples of bonus offers.